-If your parrot refuses to leave its cage, it may want to be alone.
+A parrot may want to be alone if it refuses to leave its cage.
 The opposite can also be true.
 Perhaps you’re trying to put it into its cage, but it wants to stay outside.

 9/ Too Close To A Favored Item

 Sometimes, parrots develop an unhealthy attachment to inanimate objects.
-This is especially true with mirrors, as parrots often confuse a reflection for a mate.
+This is especially true with mirrors, as parrots often confuse their reflection for a mate.

 Parrots also get attached to stuffed toys, perches, swings, and ladders.